zer0wipe/synapse/README.md

 - **New note folder** – Optional folder for generated notes; defaults to the source note’s location.
 - **Context depth** – Controls how many steps away Synapse walks the graph when auto-building context (affects both outgoing links and backlinks).
 - **Automatic context limit** – Caps the total number of notes in the auto-generated context chain.
+- **Sampling profile** – Pick a preset tuned for common tasks, or set each sampling parameter manually for full control.
 - **System prompt** – Customize Synapse’s voice and output expectations (title-first by default).

 Keep an Ollama server running with your chosen model pulled (`ollama run mistral`, etc.) so Synapse can connect.